rrsr28/The-Phone-Database/README.md

 - The project includes a user-friendly web application developed using Streamlit, a Python framework for building data applications.
 - Data visualization is an integral part of the project, allowing users to gain insights from the dataset.
 - The project is accompanied by an "About" page that provides details about the webpage and references to sources of inspiration.

-For more details about the project, please refer to the [About the Webpage](about.py) and [About the Project](about.py) sections of the application.

 ## References